 So the people of Judah were taken to Babylon, wicked and innocent alike, because of the sin of the nation as a whole.
 They thought it was calamity, and it was.
 But God meant it for their good and warned them not to resist, because he was going to preserve them (Mic 4:10).
 They thought that going to Babylon was the worst thing that could happen to them, but in fact it was the best.
 God was removing them from their security and all the things that distracted them and drew them away from him; it was an act of judgment but it was not a final casting away.
 These were his people and he wanted the best for them, despite their sin and horrific crimes.
 The destruction of their city and their removal to Babylon was meant to purify them.

-And the prophet Amos prophesied to the northern kingdom of Israel that God had sent judgment after judgment after judgment upon them – famine, drought, pests and diseases on their crops, disease on the people, and war – and after he enunciates each of these judgments, he accuses them: “yet have ye not returned unto me” (Amos 4:6-12).
+And the prophet Amos prophesied to the northern kingdom of Israel that God had sent judgment after judgment after judgment upon them – famine, drought, pests and diseases on their crops, disease on the people, and war – and after he enunciates each of these judgments, he accuses them: “yet you did not return to me” (Amos 4:6-12).
 God wasn’t just inflicting suffering on them because he is a bully and he could; the suffering was so that they would realise the seriousness of what they were doing, and return to God in repentance and faith.
 But they refused.
-And so God pronounced those dread words: “prepare to meet thy God” (Amos 4:12).
+And so God pronounced those dread words: “prepare to meet your God” (Amos 4:12).

 From Suffering to Glory

 The Christian who reads his bible understands that this is all a matter of comparison.
-The apostle Paul explains, “I reckon that the sufferings of this present time are not worthy to be compared with the glory which shall be revealed in us” (Rom 8:18).
+The apostle Paul explains, “I consider that the sufferings of this present time are not worth comparing with the glory that is to be revealed in us” (Rom 8:18).
 We persevere because we know that this earth is not all there is.
 Our rest is not in this world or this life or this age because they are all passing away.
 We are not citizens of this world but of heaven; we are just passing through here and our destination is still ahead of us.
-There are trials all the way there (Acts 14 :22), and there are many who want to stop us from reaching our destination.
-But, like the people of faith of old times, we press on: “These all died in faith, not having received the promises, but having seen them afar off, and were persuaded of them, and embraced them, and confessed that they were strangers and pilgrims on the earth.
-For they that say such things declare plainly that they seek a country.
-And truly, if they had been mindful of that country from whence they came out, they might have had opportunity to have returned.
-But now they desire a better country, that is, an heavenly: wherefore God is not ashamed to be called their God: for he hath prepared for them a city” (Heb 11:13-16).
+There are trials all the way there (Acts 14:22), and there are many who want to stop us from reaching our destination.
+But, like the people of faith of old times, we press on: “These all died in faith, not having received what was promised, but having seen it and greeted it from afar, and having acknowledged that they were strangers and exiles on the earth.
+For people who speak thus make it clear that they are seeking a homeland.
+If they had been thinking of that land from which they had gone out, they would have had opportunity to return.
+But as it is, they desire a better country, that is, a heavenly one.
+Therefore God is not ashamed to be called their God, for he has prepared for them a city” (Heb 11:13-16).